open-resources/physics_bank/content/public/018.Electrostatics/Electric Potential/Potential of a conducting pipe/Potential of a conducting pipe.md

     variables: a, r, R0, σ, ε0
     weight: 1
     allow-blank: false
+myst:
   substitutions:
     params:
       vars:
         title: Potential of a conducting pipe
 ---
 # {{ params.vars.title }}
 The surface charge density on a long straight hollow metallic pipe is Ï.
 Assume the pipe has a diameter of $2a$.